harshals25/NYCSchoolDataHS/README.md

 - **ViewModel**: Part of the Android Architecture Components, ViewModel provides data to the UI and survives configuration changes.
 - **LiveData**: An observable data holder class from the Android Architecture Components, used to notify UI components about data changes.
 - **Coroutines**: Kotlin's native solution for asynchronous programming, used for managing background tasks efficiently.
-- **Paging 3**: Part of the Android Architecture Components, Paging 3 helps with pagination of data in RecyclerViews.

 ## Getting Started